What Is OxyContin®?

 OxyContin Dependence and Withdrawal

 Similar to an Oxycontin tolerance, a dependence often includes an individual taking a higher number of pills to feel “normal.”
 Unlike a tolerance, there are withdrawal symptoms.
 The individual taking OxyContin for months, for example, has become used to the effects of the medication.
-They may, at this point, be using the pills for other reasons unrelated to their prescribed purpose, such as endorphins or the “high.”
+They may, at this point, be using the pills for other reasons unrelated to their prescribed purpose, such as endorphins or the “high,” which may be a sign of a developing addiction.

 Once patients stop taking the drug, they endure uncomfortable symptoms of withdrawal, which, unfortunately, cause some to continue abusing OxyContin.
 Withdrawal symptoms are worse if people stop taking OxyContin suddenly.
 Going “cold turkey” shocks the system and doesn’t allow the body and mind to process being without the drug.
 Symptoms of OxyContin withdrawal occur within 6 to 30 hours, and include: